 American Cultures Engaged Scholarship (ACES) provides unique opportunities for students to participate in experiential learning and actively address social justice issues through collaborations with community partners.

 FPF students in Geography 50AC: California have partnered with the Anti-Eviction Mapping Project and the Tenderloin Neighborhood Development Corporation.
-In fall 2019, several groups addressed housing insecurity, particularly among UC Berkeley students, including the People’s Park Committee; Berkeley NEED; and UC Berkeley’s Basic Needs Center, Student Advocate’s Office and Student Legal Services.
+In fall 2019, several groups addressed housing insecurity, particularly among UC Berkeley students, including Berkeley NEED, and UC Berkeley’s Basic Needs Center, Student Advocate’s Office and Student Legal Services.

 These partnerships enabled students to extend, contextualize and creatively apply course concepts related to gentrification, racialized displacement, housing activism and “the right to the city.”
 Students designed and produced deliverables, such as a resource guide for low-income Tenderloin residents; story art for the Basic Needs Center; a short film on People’s Park development debates; infographics on tenants rights; and Tenderloin community organizing posters written in Cantonese, English and Spanish.